Discover 30 realistic passive income ideas—from clipping videos to investing—that help you earn money while you sleep.

 13. Print-on-demand

-Design graphics or slogans and upload them to products like t-shirts, mugs, or phone cases.
+Design graphics or slogans and upload them to all kinds of products like t-shirts, mugs, or phone cases.

 Print-on-demand services print and ship each order for you, so you don’t handle inventory or shipping.